 What are the hazards?
 Who might be harmed and how?
 Requirements Words often directly cited from guidance Meeting the requirements - what are our concerns?
 What further action are we planning to meet the requirements and address our concerns (see attached plan for details of timetabling etc) Action by whom?
 Action by when?
-Done Social Distancing in school Children or staff / parents contracting COVID-19, by failure to socially distance effectively Class furniture will need to be moved or placed in a position to reduce pinch points, ensuring that free movement is possible.
+Done Three different timed breatimes in the morning for different year group bubbles and allotted spaces to play in Social Distancing in school Children or staff / parents contracting COVID-19, by failure to socially distance effectively Class furniture will need to be moved or placed in a position to reduce pinch points, ensuring that free movement is possible.
 Consider the Manual Handling implications of this activity and how this will be achieved.
-Educational and care support should be provided as normal Meeting the social distancing measures: only mixing with children from 2 year groups at the most KJ's old room - Year 6 + deputy head booster / catch up groups/ K Johnson interventions Multi suite - EYFS Year 1 - front nurture space (for WV and phonics interventions etc) Year 4 and 5 - library area Year 3 - Bamboo corner Year 2 - KS1 corridor group tables Three different timed breaktimes in the morning for different year group bubbles and allotted spaces to play in Aim for children not to be face to face when at tables in classrooms and less children at tables in the hall for lunch (how many?).
-Fine for staff to work 1:1 and small group work but aim to minimise time spent face to face within 1m When in larger groups to maintain distance from those not in smaller bubbles e.g. gas between classes and year groups in assemblies staff members to aim to teach from the front or to be at least 1m away and side on not face to face unless standing 2m away Cleaners to replace tables as far apart as possible - facing forwards Hall tables to be put out daily - 5 in gallery and 15 in hall 4.9.20 and daily Social distancing and keeping bubbles apart Staff and children contracting Covid if groups interact with other groups or use same areas of school / same resources Reviewing use of space beyond the classroom Equipment and resources are integral to education Keeping the bubbles self contained and the rooms / resources Lack of toilets and cloakroom space Year groups to share equipment if necessary e.g. EYFS outdoor classroom areas / multi suite for interventions Children to have own equipment in pencil cases where possible and leave it in school Classroom resources shared Resources shared across classes - signing in books so sprayed after if plastic and if date when used could be a gap of 48-72 hrs (72 for plastic) before used by another wider group unless cleaned e.g. sports, maths, art equipment All staff to use allocated parts of the inset days to reorganise and sort rooms and resources 4.9.20
+Educational and care support should be provided as normal Based on current evidence and the measures that schools are already putting in place, such as the system of controls and consistent bubbles, face coverings will not be necessary in the classroom even where social distancing is not possible.
+Face coverings would have a negative impact on teaching and their use in the classroom should be avoided.
+Meeting the social distancing measures: Aim for children not to be face to face when at tables in classrooms and less children at tables in the hall for lunch (how many?).
+Fine for staff to work 1:1 and small group work but aim to minimise time spent face to face within 1m When in larger groups to maintain distance from those not in smaller bubbles e.g. gas between classes and year groups in assemblies staff members to aim to teach from the front or to be atleast 1m away and side on not face to face unless standing 2m away Staff to be offered plastic visors if vulnerable Cleaners to replace tables as far apart as possible - facing forwards Hall tables to be put out daily - 5 in gallery and 15 in hall 4.9.20 and daily Social distancing and keeping bubbles apart Staff and children contracting Covid if groups interact with other groups or use same areas of school / same resources Reviewing use of space beyond the classroom Equipment and resources are integral to education Keeping the bubbles self contained and the rooms / resources Lack of toilets and cloakroom space Year groups to share equipment if necessary e.g. EYFS outdoor classroom areas / multi suite for interventions Children to have own equipment in pencil cases where possible and leave it in school Classroom resources shared Resources shared across classes - signing in books so sprayed after if plastic and if date when used could be a gap of 48-72 hrs (72 for plastic) before used by another All staff to use allocated parts of the inset days to reorganise and sort rooms and resources 4.9.20